keshu12345/SOLID-Principles-Java/README.md

 ## L-Liskov substitution principle
 The Liskov Substitution Principle (LSP) is a fundamental principle in object-oriented programming that states that objects of a superclass should be able to be replaced with objects of a subclass without affecting the correctness of the program.
+Substitute the object without breaking the code. we swap thw parent object with child object the program should not break class c have three child classes c1 c2 c3 if replace with parent object with child object either c1,c2 or c3 program should not break we can not down sizing the subclass
+    1. Put only very generic method to all

 ## I-Interface Segregation Principle
 Interface segregation principle states: